sn-lab/MouseGoggles/README.md

 **MouseGoggles**: A dual-SPI-display mouse-sized VR headset for mouse neuroscience and behavior research, powered by Raspberry Pi and the Godot game engine.
-Check out our paper at Nature Methods! https://www.nature.com/articles/s41592-024-02540-y
+Check out the paper at Nature Methods! https://www.nature.com/articles/s41592-024-02540-y

 ![(left) A Raspberry Pi 4 uniquely controlling 2 circular displays. (right) Render of a head-fixed mouse on a treadmill with a VR headset](https://github.com/sn-lab/MouseGoggles/blob/main/Images/mouseVRheadsetIntro.png)